MomoRC-tech/HELIOS-EC-370-pro-Homeassistant/README.md

  - Text sensor `Geräteuhr Status` indicates "unknown/loading/ok".

 Date/time protocol notes
+- Sensors: Device date, time, and weekday are parsed from the periodic broadcast frame and exposed as standard sensors.
-- Reads: The device may provide date and/or time responses under Var 0x07.
-This integration reads Var 0x07 only; it does not issue Var 0x08 read requests.
+- Reads: The integration performs Var 0x07 reads for clock sync/drift logic; Var 0x08 reads are not issued.
-- Writes: Time writes to Var 0x08 are supported, but read-backs for Var 0x08 are not queued; confirmation relies on subsequent Var 0x07 reads.
+- Writes: Time writes to Var 0x08 are supported; confirmation relies on subsequent Var 0x07 reads or later broadcast updates.
-- ACK/status frames are logged only and never interpreted as values.
+- ACK/status frames are logged and marked as such (filterable in the HTML logger) and are not interpreted as values.

 ---